WilliwadelmaWisky/uncertainty-lib/README.md

-# Uncertainty
+# Uncertainty Library

-Calculate uncertanties with ease.
+A Library for python that helps to calculate uncertanties.
 Currently supports minmax method and standard uncertainty propagation method.

+Work in Progress

 Modules used:
 - Numpy
 - Sympy
 - Pytest

+Installation
+- ...